After you’ve found the right freelancer or agency for your project, hiring them is simple.

 To learn more about fees, click here.

-You and your freelancer can cancel a contract at any time and only be responsible for the hours or deliverables completed up to that point.
+You and your freelancer or agency can cancel a contract at any time and only be responsible for the hours or deliverables completed up to that point.
 This is another component of Upwork Payment Protection.

 Upwork offers mediation services to help all parties reach an agreement in cases where a contract cannot be ended by mutual agreement.
 Learn more about hourly disputes and fixed-price escrow refund requests.